Section 13 Notice – Extension of statutory timelines

 A use or development must substantially commence within 2 years of a planning permit being granted, unless an extension has been granted by the local council.
 Extensions may be granted for up to 4 years, in 2 year increments, providing a maximum of 6 years to substantially commence.

-The 6 month extension does apply beyond the life of the notice.
+As with the previous section 13 notice, the 6 month extension does apply beyond the life of the notice.